About

-The life and death of Spence Broughton, executed in 1792 for his part in robbing the Sheffield and Rotherham mail, is the subject of Rob Hindle‘s dramatic poem-sequence The Purging of Spence Broughton, a Highwayman (first published by Longbarrow Press in June 2009 and reissued this autumn).
+The life and death of Spence Broughton, executed in 1792 for his part in robbing the Sheffield and Rotherham mail, is the subject of Rob Hindle‘s dramatic poem-sequence The Purging of Spence Broughton, a Highwayman (first published by Longbarrow Press in 2009, and reissued in a revised and expanded second edition in 2015).
 Broughton’s body was gibbeted at the scene of the crime on Attercliffe Common (between Sheffield and Rotherham), where it hung for 36 years (read Hindle’s further reflections on Broughton in ‘Haunts‘).

 Manufacture of the Gibbet Iron